 The system is both simple and powerful, because it gives you the benefits of all of the layout facilities offered by OpenOffice.org Writer as well as all of the data and calculation provided by Open ERP.
 You could create or modify reports directly from OpenOffice.org and then use them in Open ERP.

 Independence from OpenOffice.org

 OpenOffice.org is only used to generate new document templates.
 The system administrator is the only person who has to install it.

-Once the document templates have been defined, the users do not need it to carry out their normal work.
+Once the document templates have been defined the users don't need it to carry out their normal work.
 They can use either Microsoft Office or OpenOffice.org as they choose.

 There are two modes of using reports: